manticoresoftware/manticoresearch/manual/Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md

 * `first_freq`, only index word pairs where the *first* word is in a list of frequent words (see [bigram_freq_words](Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md#bigram_freq_words)).
 For example, with `bigram_freq_words = the, in, i, a`, indexing "alone in the dark" text will result in "in the" and "the dark" pairs being stored as bigrams, because they begin with a frequent keyword (either "in" or "the" respectively), but "alone in" would **not** be indexed, because "in" is a *second* word in that pair.
 * `both_freq`, only index word pairs where both words are frequent.
 Continuing with the same example, in this mode indexing "alone in the dark" would only store "in the" (the very worst of them all from searching perspective) as a bigram, but none of the other word pairs.

-For most usecases, `both_freq` would be the best mode, but your mileage may vary.
+For most use cases, `both_freq` would be the best mode, but your mileage may vary.

 <!-- request SQL -->